 If none of these are an option, perhaps you could offer a lift to another happy camper?
 You’d be surprised how many keen outdoorsy folk that might be grateful for a lift (we’re often in this section of society!).

 4. Pick sustainable camping equipment that will last

 Besides being key for comfort and safety, the production of outdoors gear has a massive environmental impact.
-This is why it’s CRUCIAL to choose eco-friendly outdoors brands and gear that will last.
+This is why it’s CRUCIAL to choose eco-friendly outdoors brands and green camping gear that will last.
 Maybe this means spending a bit more money to start with but you be guaranteed to save money in the long run.
 A cheap tent ain’t so cheap if you have to replace it after every trip… Do some research, read reviews and pick the best option.